 Ken Parker is a partner of Haynes and Boone and co-leader of Haynes and Boone's Intellectual Property Litigation Practice Group.
 He practices in the Orange County and Silicon Valley, California offices.
 Ken handles cases in federal courts throughout the country and focuses on patent, trademark, copyright and trade secrets litigation and analysis.
 In addition to his focus on intellectual property litigation, Ken also handles complex commercial litigation and business disputes.
-Ken is a Master of the Howard T. Markey Intellectual Property Inn of Court, a board member of the Orange County Federal Bar Association, is AV® Peer Review Rated Preeminent by Martindale-Hubbell® Law Directory.
-Ken was selected for inclusion in Southern California Super Lawyers, has been rated as an IP Star by Managing IP Magazine since its inception, and has been selected as a leading California trademark litigator by World Trademark Review.
+Ken is a Master of the Howard T. Markey Intellectual Property Inn of Court, a board member of the Orange County Federal Bar Association, is AV® Peer Review Rated Preeminent by Martindale-Hubbell® Law Directory, is included in the Southern California Super Lawyers, has been rated as an IP Star by Managing IP Magazine since its inception, and has been selected as a leading California trademark litigator by World Trademark Review.

 Ken has first chair jury trial experience in patent, trademark and commercial litigation and has significant bench trial experience.
 Among his most recent achievements are:

 - Ken won an $8.1 million jury trademark and trade dress infringement jury verdict against an NYSE-traded defendant represented by an AmLaw 100 firm prominent in the trademark area; the jury found trademark and trade dress infringement, found that the defendant acted willfully, and awarded punitive damages to Ken's clients; the case settled within a month of the verdict for $8.5 million (Case No. 8:11-CV-00452-AG (FMO) (C.D.
 Cal.
 2012));

 - Ken obtained a finding of non-willfulness in a bench trial of the issue in a patent infringement case (Case No. 2:10-CV-07416-RGK (SSx) (C.D.
 Cal.
 2012)); and